Germany and UK to follow US out of Afghanistan | DW | 14.04.2021

 Soldiers of the Bundeswehr — Germany's armed forces — were told that their mission was not a combat one, but rather a short intervention aimed only at stabilizing a war-torn, isolated country in which al-Qaida founder and September 11 attacks mastermind Osama bin Laden was hiding at the time.

 Twenty years later, 1,300 soldiers are still deployed and Germany is taking part in a NATO-led mission to train the Afghan National Defense forces.
-A withdrawal by September would result in the mission ending.
+A withdrawal by September would end the mission.

-The Taliban said on Tuesday that it will no longer attend a summit on Afghanistan's future, due to be held in Turkey later this month, until all foreign forces leave the country.
+The Taliban said on Tuesday that they will no longer attend a summit on Afghanistan's future, due to be held in Turkey later this month, until all foreign forces leave the country.

 "Until all foreign forces completely withdraw from our homeland, [we] will not participate in any conference that shall make decisions about Afghanistan," Mohammad Naeem, spokesman for the Taliban office in Qatar, tweeted.